cyril/accept_language.rb/README.md

 AcceptLanguage.parse('fr-CH, fr;q=0.9, en;q=0.8, de;q=0.7, *;q=0.5')  # => {:"fr-ch"=>1.0, :fr=>0.9, :en=>0.8, :de=>0.7, :*=>0.5}
 ```

 In order to help facilitate better i18n, a method is provided to return the intersection of the languages the user prefers and the languages your application supports.
-Two letter truncation is enabled by default and truncates both the input language tags and available language tags to 2 characters for a broadly permissive match; both `en` and `en-GB` will match _any_ collection including a language starting with `en`, including e.g. `en-NZ`.
-If this is disabled, full tag matches are tried first, so `en-GB` would only match `en-GB` and not `en-NZ`.
+Two letter truncation is enabled by default and truncates both the input language tags and available language tags to 2 characters for a broadly permissive match; both `en` and `en-GB` will match _any_ collection containing a language starting with `en`, including e.g. `en-NZ`.
+If this is disabled, full tag matches are required, so `en-GB` would only match `en-GB` and not `en-NZ`.

 Examples: